The Commercial Tenant's Guide to Triple Net (NNN) Leases

 Your NNN lease CAM charges may have errors

 The reconciliation statement your landlord sends each spring is a summary, not a full accounting.
-Management fees calculated on inflated bases, pro-rata percentages using the wrong denominator, CAM caps that have been exceeded without notice, capital expenditures buried in maintenance line items — these errors appear in reconciliations at properties managed by both small operators and national property management firms.
+Management fees calculated on inflated bases, pro-rata percentages using the wrong denominator, CAM caps that have been exceeded without notice, capital expenditures buried in maintenance line items: these errors appear in reconciliations at properties managed by both small operators and national property management firms.

 For a detailed breakdown of how each type of overcharge is detected, see the CAM overcharge detection guide.
 For a full explanation of your rights as a NNN lease tenant regarding CAM, including audit rights, cap protections, and exclusion rights, see our cornerstone guide.
+Tenants looking for software-based verification tools can compare options in the Commercial Lease Audit Software guide.